XpectraNet/x0-agent/codex/XPECTRANET_CODEX_MASTER.md

 ---

-Here’s the refined **“The Role of Insight Must Fork”** section, formatted for clarity and integration into your Codex:

----

 ## Appendix C: The Role of Insight

 In AI–AI cognition, not all insights are born equal.
 Their **origin** defines their **symbolic weight**, remix rights, and placement within memory trails.